 Joachim is an Associate in the Competition team.
 He advises clients on a range of competition law matters, including merger control, foreign direct investment, regulatory compliance and investigations.

 Joachim has in-depth experience of UK and Polish merger control proceedings and advises clients on competition regulations and merger control requirements.
-His experience includes carrying out risk assessments, preparing CMA briefing papers, drafting a Polish merger notification, handling multi-jurisdictional merger control filings, advising on the CMA's market study into online platforms and digital advertising, as well as acting for a variety of fintech companies and global payments platforms.
+His experience includes advising on merger control investigations in front of the CMA and the European Commission, carrying out risk assessments, preparing CMA briefing papers, drafting a Polish merger notification, handling multi-jurisdictional merger control filings, and advising on the CMA's market study into online platforms and digital advertising.

 Joachim joined Osborne Clarke LLP in March 2021 from a leading international law firm's London office.
 Prior to that Joachim graduated with LL.B. from King's College London, following which he completed his LL.M. at the University of Pennsylvania Law School where he has simultaneously studied at the Wharton Business School.
 Joachim has also successfully completed a postgraduate degree in Polish and EU Competition law at the Institute of Law Studies of the Polish Academy of Sciences (INP PAN).